radhika2104/neog-markTwelve-triangles/README.md

 ## Learnings

 - understanding FormData and how it is used in javascript to manipulate inputs in an HTML form
+- HTML trick: using input inside label to show radio's button display value close to the button
-- understanding template literals to use variables in strings
+- understanding template literals to use variables in strings in javascript

 ## Tech stack Used